aphilas/reject-bbi/src/posts/2020-12-09-contribution-guidelines.md

 All content should abide by the laws of the land.
 Avoid inciteful narratives, or baseless accusatory claims.
 Refrain from calling out individuals unless it is relevant to the argument.

 ### Clarity
 Use language that is simple to understand in order to communicate ideas effectively.
-Avoid jargon and/or other esoteric lingo.
+Avoid using complicated words.
 Whenever it is absolutely necessary, explain the meaning of terms used and provide context for the reader.

 ### Permissions
 Authors should cite information sourced from others.
 This includes attribution for media, and references to journals, texts, and books.
 Cross-publishing is permitted, but only if explicitly stated as such within the post.